Nancy Pelosi greenlights plan to impeach Donald Trump | DW | 05.12.2019

-US Speaker of the House Nancy Pelosi announced that lawmakers will move forward to draft articles of impeachment against US President Donald Trump.
-The president's actions seriously violated the Constitution, she said.
+US Speaker of the House Nancy Pelosi announced that lawmakers will move forward to draft articles of impeachment against President Donald Trump.
+The president's actions seriously violated the constitution, she said.

 US Speaker of the House Nancy Pelosi announced on Thursday that representatives will move forward to draft articles of impeachment against President Donald Trump, following a hearing.